Group work

 Information about our groups

-Our groups are run by experienced women who understand the challenges that being a survivor can bring.
+Our groups are run by experienced staff who understand the challenges that being a survivor can bring.

 Our groups are trans inclusive and wheelchair accessible.
 If you’d like to take part and have accessibility needs, please get in touch